 Contact our caring and knowledgable admissions coordinators today.
 We will help answer any questions you may have about our gender-specific women’s rehab program right now.

 Depression affects each of us differently, and there is no cure-all to fix the variety of symptoms.
 Unfortunately, at times, depression is often a symptom of another underlying issue, such as substance use.
-At Hammocks on the Edisto, we specialize in women’s substance use treatment at our women’s depression treatment center in South Carolina.
+At our dual diagnosis treatment center in South Carolina, we specialize in women’s substance use treatment at our women’s depression treatment center in South Carolina.
 We have a low patient-to-staff ratio to provide support for the women in our care in the manner that they deserve.
 Please do not wait to find treatment for your addiction.
 Call 833.793.0191 today to speak with one of our trained therapists.

 ¹ Facts & Statistics: Anxiety and Depression Association of America, ADAA.
 Facts & Statistics | Anxiety and Depression Association of America, ADAA. (n.d.). https://adaa.org/understanding-anxiety/facts-statistics.